dsoto/WP19/outline.md

     - The second average is the actual electricity delivered.
     - The difference between these two provides a measure of latent demand.

+- we compare the per capita electricity consumptions to the Indonesia and Papua
+- averages published by ADB/IISD/PLN

+Operation of the generators at an inefficient operating point wastes diesel fuel and drives up operating costs.

+- Operating a diesel generator at a power load well below its designed operating point leads to inefficient operation.
+    - This inefficiency increases fuel cost per unit of energy generated.
+    - Ayapo retains a reasonable fuel rate close to the designed operation of the generator.
+    - Atamali and Kensio with average loads at 11 and 6 percent of the design have theoretical specific fuel consumptions (SFC) of 460 ml per kVA-hour and 970 ml per kVA-hour.
+    - This operation could increase wear and tear on the generator, increasing maintenance costs and downtime.

+- The operating costs are well above the tariffs
+    - Customers pay 5 cents or less per kWh and many meters don't function
+    - The observed marginal costs due to fuel well exceed this

+- This is far above the our ideal fuel consumption estimate for Atamali.
+- Tariffs in the area are below 5 cents per kWh so the electricity is almost completely subsidized

 # Conclusion